DanielJ0131/RPSG-Game/docs/source/api.rst

    method, which is used to ensure user input is case-insensitive, to prevent errors.

    In summary, our programs's architecture is modular, with each class representing a specific aspect of the program's functionalitiy.
 This structure not only simplifies code management and maintenance, but also facillitates the addtion of new features or modifications to existing ones.

-   Examination2
-   Provides a clearer and most structured explanation of the program's design and functionalitiy.
+So Examination2 provides a clearer and most structured explanation of the program's design and functionalitiy.